What is Six Sigma?

-A Kanban practitioner can address their process improvement with methods such as the 5S, Gemba walk or Poka-Yoke, alongside Six Sigma’s statistical control.
-However, keep in mind that given Six Sigma’s requirement of mathematical analysis expertise, it is not the recommended first choice when tackling the low hanging fruits in process improvement.
-Make sure to first have the right team on board, and enough data for them to use the method appropriately.
+A Kanban practitioner can address their process improvement through the 5S, Gemba walks, or Poka-Yoke, alongside Six Sigma’s statistical control.
+However, keep in mind that given Six Sigma’s requirement of mathematical analysis expertise, it is not the recommended first choice when tackling the low-hanging fruits in process improvement.
+You first need to have the right team on board and enough data to use the method appropriately.

 How to use the DMAIC method?

 Six Sigma practitioners suggest using the define - measure - analyze - improve - control method to ensure the changes you bring are correct and lasting.